acislab/ichatbio-sdk/README.md

         return card  # The AgentCard we defined earlier

     @override
-    async def run(self, request: str, entrypoint: str, params: Optional[BaseModel]) -> AsyncGenerator[ None, Message]:
-        if entrypoint != "chat":
+    async def run(self, context: ResponseContext, request: str, entrypoint: str, params: Parameters): if entrypoint != "chat":
             raise ValueError()  # This should never happen

-        yield ProcessMessage(summary="Replying",
+        async with context.begin_process(summary="Replying") as process:
-                             description="Generating a friendly reply")
+            await process.log("Generating a friendly reply")
             response = ...  # Query an LLM

-        yield ProcessMessage(description="Response generated",
-                             data={"response": response})
+            await process.log("Response generated", data={"response": response})

-        happy_birthday = ChatParameters(params).birthday == date.today()
+            happy_birthday = params.birthday == date.today()
             if happy_birthday:
-            yield ProcessMessage(description="Generating a birthday surprise")
+                process.log("Generating a birthday surprise")
-            audio: bytes = ...  # Generate an audio version of the response yield ArtifactMessage(
+                audio: bytes = ...  # Generate an audio version of the response process.create_artifact(
                     mimetype="audio/mpeg",
                     description=f"An audio version of the response",
-                content=audio)

-        yield TextMessage(
+                    content=audio
+                )

+            await context.reply(
                 "I have generated a friendly response to the user's request.
-For their birthday, I also generated an audio version of the response." if happy_birthday else
+For their birthday, I also generated an" " audio version of the response."
+                if happy_birthday else
-            "I have generated a friendly response to the user's request.")
+                "I have generated a friendly response to the user's request."
+            )
 ```

 And here's a `__main__.py` to run the agent as an A2A web server: